Quozlet/BirbBot/README.md

 - `docker-compose up`: Create and start containers
 - `docker-compose down`: Stop and remove containers

+## Transferring data

+The simplest way to transfer data is to make a backup of the database.

+**Assuming the Docker compose script set up the database:**

+Dump the whole database from a container:
+`docker exec <postgres container name> pg_dumpall -c -U <database username> > backup.sql`

+To restore the database on a machine:
+`cat backup.sql | docker exec -i <postgres container name> -U <database username>`

 ## Running the tests

 `go test`